 Intermediate SQL skills

 Excellent data documentation skills

 Intermediate analytical and forecasting skills

 Ability to create effective dashboards that tell data stories

 Attendance: Consistent need to attend work at the job site or work location.
 Frequent or constant need for punctuality.

-Hazards: There is frequent exposure to hazards or risk of injury which are unpredictable or uncertain and which result in risk or personal injury.
+Hazards: There is occasional exposure to hazards or risk of injury that are generally protected against or predictable.

-Sensory Attention: Typically requires regular use of one or more senses of high intensity and long duration, including color vision.
+Sensory Attention: Typically requires regular use of one or more senses of medium intensity and long duration.
+Position requires color vision.

 APPLICATIONS MAY BE FILED ONLINE AT: